Paid in Full (soundtrack)

-Paid in Full/Dream Team is the soundtrack album to the 2002 film, Paid in Full.
+Dame Dash Presents Paid in Full/Dream Team is the soundtrack album to the 2002 film, Paid in Full.
 It was released on October 22, 2002, by Roc-A-Fella Records and Def Jam Recordings.
 The soundtrack was released on two compact discs.
 The first disc was a collection of old school hip hop and R&B songs, while the second was a collection of new songs recorded by Roc-A-Fella.
 The album peaked at number 53 on the Billboard 200, number 10 on the Top R&B/Hip-Hop Albums chart and number 2 on the Top Soundtracks chart.